Fluffernuttersandwich/Smorgasbord/README.md

 There's a ton of reasons you could be having that would cause this issue, but usually it's because you didn't disable Crossplay.

-Crossplay must be disabled for multiplayer using my ModList.
+Crossplay should be disabled for multiplayer using my ModList.

 ![image](https://github.com/user-attachments/assets/77ece60e-a5f7-47dc-bd0e-4826bbbe20e6)